Write Basic Formulas in Excel

 We have plenty of built-in functions in excel according to the requirement and situation we can use them.
 For example, look at the below data in excel.

-We have numbers from A1 to E5 range of cells, in B7 cell we need the total sum of these numbers.
+We have numbers from A1 to E5 range of cells.
+In the B7 cell, we need the total sum of these numbers.
 Adding individual cell reference and entering each cell reference individually consumes a lot of time, so by putting equal sign open SUM function in excel.

 Hit enters the key to get the total of the numbers from A1 to E5.